 SEC.
-1.07 RETURN INSTRUCTIONS
+1.09 RETURN INSTRUCTIONS

-Proposals must be submitting via email only.
-When sending, the technical proposal and cost proposal must be saved as separate PDF documents and emailed to KATHY.BLOMQUIST@ALASKA.GOV as separate, clearly labeled attachments, such as "Vendor A - Technical Proposal.pdf" and "Vendor A - Cost Proposal.pdf".
+Offerors must submit their proposals via email to the procurement officer in a single PDF file.
+The services proposal and cost proposal must be saved as separate PDF documents and emailed to doa.oppm.procurement@alaska.gov as separate, clearly labeled attachments, such as "Firm Name - Services Proposal.pdf" and "Firm Name - Cost Proposal.pdf".
 The email must contain the RFP number in the subject line.